AriFordsham/GHCWiki/welcome.md

  * we at times run low on disk space on our Windows builder runners, resulting in occasional spurious build failures

- * Appveyor builds generally never finish
+ * Appveyor builds (which are supposed to supplement the native GitLab builds) rarely seem to finish

 GitLab upstream has been incredibly supportive of our transition effort and has expressed interest in assisting us with issues that we encounter.